High resolution timers

 Nearly all systems has some kind of Programmable Interrupt Timer (PIT) or High Precision Event Timer (HPET) that is programmed to periodically interrupt the operating system (if not configured with CONFIG_NO_HZ).

-The kernel performs several tasks in every of these ticks, such as timekeeping, calculate statistics for the currently running process, schedule a new process and so on.
+The kernel performs several tasks in these ticks such as timekeeping, calculate statistics for the currently running process, schedule a new process and so on.
 The interrupt occurs at regular intervals - exactly HZ times per second.

 HZ is architecture specific and defined in asm-arch/param.h.

 Jiffies is a central concept when talking about time management in the Linux kernel.
-A jiffy is simple the time between the ticks.
+A jiffy is simply the time between ticks.
 More exactly 1/HZ seconds.
 HZ has a typical value of 250 on IA-32/AMD64 architectures, and 100 on smaller systems such as ARM.

 Most of the time management in the Linux-kernel is based on jiffies, even the timer_list (also known as low-resolution-timers).